ki3ani/philipmjohnson.github.io/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

   9. [Require a database if appropriate](#9-require-a-database-if-appropriate)
   10. [Deliver application functionality as a cloud-based service](#10-deliver-application-functionality-as-a-cloud-based-service)

-## 1. Require JetBrains IDEs
+## 1. Require JetBrains IDEs (or VS Code)

 I have used and taught a great many different integrated development environments throughout the years.
 Currently, I require ICS 314 students to learn and use the JetBrains IDE for Javascript, known as [WebStorm](https://www.jetbrains.com/webstorm/).
 Using the same basic platform, JetBrains also provides [Idea](https://www.jetbrains.com/idea/) for Java, [PyCharm](https://www.jetbrains.com/pycharm/) for Python, and [CLion](https://www.jetbrains.com/clion/) for C and C++.
 The JetBrains family of IDEs are currently best-in-class for these languages, with superior syntax-aware editing, a fantastic debugger/inspector, arguably the best automated refactoring technology, and a vast plugin ecosystem.

 JetBrains IDEs are generally acknowledged as superior to Eclipse, NetBeans, Atom, etc. The universally cited downside is that these products are expensive: licenses normally cost about $200/year.
 Fortunately, this is a non-issue for us: JetBrains provides a [free academic license to students and instructors](https://www.jetbrains.com/student/).
 All of your students, having been through ICS 314, already have this license in effect and can use any JetBrains IDE.
 (Parenthetically, the JetBrains business model [appears to be working](https://twitter.com/chetanp/status/1205907182396395525).)

-The one exception is if you are doing .NET and/or C# development: in that case Visual Studio Code is probably a better choice.
+A reasonable alternative to the JetBrains family of IDEs is Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
+VSCode is free, open source, and a better choice if you are doing Microsoft (.NET and/or C#) development.
+Most comparisons of the two environments result in JetBrains coming out slightly on top, with VS Code close behind.

 From a software engineering perspective, I do not believe it is in the best interest of the students to let them "use whatever IDE they want".
 The IDE is, for a software engineer, analogous to the set of knives used by a chef: in both cases the tool is the most direct connection between the professional and their work product, and thus has a disproportionate impact on the quality and productivity of their work.
 The KCC culinary program does not let students use "whatever knives they want"; they require students to buy and use knives they have chosen as appropriate for a professional in training.